barrelstrength/sprout-docs/docs/seo/custom-url-enabled-sections.md

 # URL-Enabled Sections

-Metadata and XML Sitemap support for all Elements Types

 Sprout SEO does not just help you manage extensive metadata for Entries.
 It can help you manage metadata for all URL-Enabled Element Types.
 This includes:

 - Entries
 - Categories
 - Craft Commerce Products

 Support can be added for additional Element Types using the URL-Enabled Section Type API.

-## Add Metadata and XML Sitemap support for your Custom URL-Enabled Section Type

 URL-Enabled Section Types are an advanced and powerful integration that helps us standardize differences across Element Types, so Sprout SEO can treat all of your Elements like you do – as content.
 This enables users to easily manage metadata in the same way across all element types and easily add any URL-Enabled content to an XML sitemap.